lillianpontiusgoldblatt/lillianpontiusgoldblatt.github.io/_projects/mystic-seaport-museum.md

 [![image](/assets/images/MSMwebsite.png)](www.mysticseaport.org)

 **Launch**
-With the Museum team, CSA coordinated three stages of this launch and rollout.
+With the Museum leadership, CSA coordinated three stages of this launch and rollout.
 For a museum of the size and history of Mystic Seaport Museum, it was vital to include the museum community in the rollout.
 We created and lead presentations for the staff and volunteers, hosting Q & A sessions to address concerns and future plans for the brand.
 After the brand was introduced internally there was a public launch, hosted by museum leadership, to unveil new signage to the local press, such as [The Day](https://www.theday.com/article/20180501/NWS01/180509989).
 From here the press was engaged to present the new brand and organizational strategy to the community and beyond.

 ![image](/assets/images/MSMLaunch.png)